avinashbarnwal/avinashbarnwal.github.io/README.md

-This is my website and keeps it updated with the latest work.
+This is my website and i write about my research interests, books, finance, data science and machine learning.